mysociety/alaveteli/doc/manual/installing/index.md

 ## Deployment

-However, if you're running a production server, we **strongly recommend** you use the Capistrano [deployment mechanism]({{ site.baseurl }}installing/deploy/) that's included with Alaveteli.
+If you're running a production server, we **strongly recommend** you use the Capistrano [deployment mechanism]({{ site.baseurl }}installing/deploy/) that's included with Alaveteli.
 Set this up and you never have to edit files on those servers, because Capistrano takes care of that for you.